arista-netdevops-community/cloudvision-automation/certificate_based_authentication/README.md

 On the CVP GUI, go to **Devices > Inventory** and verify the streaming status.

-## Check the device configuration compliancy
+## Check the device configuration compliance

 The device configuration is now **out_of_compliance** as there is a difference between the **running configuration** and the **designated configuration**.